pingcap/docs-cn/sql/aggregate-group-by-functions.md

 | [`GROUP_CONCAT()`](https://dev.mysql.com/doc/refman/5.7/en/group-by-functions.html#function_group-concat)     | Return a concatenated string                      |

 - Unless otherwise stated, group functions ignore `NULL` values.
 - If you use a group function in a statement containing no `GROUP BY` clause, it is equivalent to grouping on all rows.
-For more information see [TiDB Handling of GROUP BY](#tidb-handling-of-group-by).
+For more information see [TiDB handling of GROUP BY](#tidb-handling-of-group-by).

 ## GROUP BY modifiers